shaheedghazi/Secure-Your-VoIP-SIP-Server-with-APIBan/README.md

    ```

 ## Optional: Email Alerts
-To be notified of issues such as client failures or missing IP blocks, consider setting up email alerts based on log file monitoring or the service status.
+To be notified of issues such as client failures or missing IP blocks, consider setting up email alerts based on log file monitoring or the cron job status.

 ## License
 This project is licensed under the **GPLv2** License.